aaronrucker990/vpn-config-and-observ/README.md

 <h1>Configuring and Observing a VPN within a Virtual Machine</h1>

-This tutorial outlines configuring and observing, a VPN within a Virtual Machine.<br />
+This tutorial outlines the implementaion of configuring and observing a VPN, within a Virtual Machine.<br />

 <h2>Environments and Technologies Used</h2>